-Positive changes in the law have also brought more response from victims.
+Positive changes in the law have also brought more responses from victims.
 Wayne County Family Violence Handbook.

 The Council will provide direction by acquiring the support and or involvement of existing agencies and community programs already committed to addressing and resolving the problem of domestic/family violence, rather than establishing new services therefrom.
 The Council through an alliance of government, service providers, and community agencies will advocate for the development of a comprehensive, coordinated approach to reducing domestic/family violence in Wayne County.